 Salem MA is located at the mouth of the Naumkeag River and was settled by Europeans in 1626 by Roger Conant with a group who had arrived two years earlier on Cape Ann.
 Two years later, The Massachusetts Bay Colony assigned John Endecott as leader, who had arrived with the “New Planters.”
 The name of the settlement is translated as “peace” in Hebrew.
 The city is the official birthplace of the U.S. National Guard.

-Glen Magna and the Joseph Peabody Family of Salem - Article by Helen Breen Before the advent of the modern transportation, affluent city dwellers often built their summer residences within a few miles of home.
-Such was the case when shipping magnate Joseph Peabody (1757-1844), “the richest man in Salem,” chose Glen Magna in Danvers as his county seat during the War of 1812.
-Over … Continue reading Glen Magna and the Joseph Peabody Family of Salem
+Glen Magna and the Joseph Peabody Family of Salem - The Glen Magna Estate is now managed as a non-profit by the Danvers Historical Society.
+Photo courtesy North of Boston magazine Article by Helen Breen Before the advent of the modern transportation, affluent city dwellers often built their summer residences within a few miles of home.
+Such was […]

 The witchcraft accusations against Sarah Buckley and Mary Witheridge - On May 23, 1692, a complaint for witchcraft was filed against Sarah Buckley and her widowed daughter Mary Witheridge.
 The "bewitched" girls of Salem Village claimed that the women's specters had attacked them.
 Held in shackles in the cold crowded jail, both were acquitted in January,1692